Planning began for the Arts and Humanities Focus Program in 1997. The original team of teachers were hired in 1998.

 The Arts and Humanities Focus Program tries to maintain a specific number of students each semester.
 However, students who are academically prepared, possess the maturity and appreciation for the privileges this environment holds, and have the motivation and time-management skills necessary for success are welcome.
 Of course, being an Arts and Humanities focused school, we do hope for students who have prior knowledge to one or both areas, as well as experience.

 Students will be responsible for remaining informed about their home high school and the events there.
 They are allowed to maintain full affiliation with their home high school along with the Arts and Humanities Focus Program, and all graduate activities will still be tied to their home high school.
-Athletics and other school activities will also remain available at their home high school, although the Student Advisory Council is also offered at Arts and Humanities as a class with credit.
+Athletics and other school activities will also remain available at their home high school, although Student Council is also offered at Arts and Humanities.

 The Arts and Humanities Focus Program offers courses that meet the same graduation requirements and elective courses that also count toward graduation.
 Student transcripts will reflect these course titles.
 Within each area of instruction, major course objectives are approved by the Lincoln Board of Education.
-Some courses may not be offered at student’s home high schools, and students will need to complete their Science, Foreign Language, P.E., and certain elective credits at their home high school
+Some courses are unique to A&H and may not be offered at student’s home high schools.
+Likewise, departments such as Science, World Language and P.E. are not offered at A&H and students will complete those courses at their home high school.

 The Lincoln Public Schools District does not discriminate on the basis of race, color, national origin, religion, sex, marital status, sexual orientation, disability, age, genetic information, citizenship status or economic status in its programs, activities and employment.